KultrinhaGihub/KultrinhaGihub/README.md

 </p>

 - 13 years, Brazil 🇧🇷
-- Interested in Android and custom ROMs
-- Big fan of GenesisOS (which now revives it called GenesisOS Community Edition)
+- Interested in Android and custom ROMs<!-- - Big fan of GenesisOS (which now revives it called GenesisOS Community Edition) -->
 - Student 📚
 - I use Debian as my main Linux distribution